agape-1/pyminispeaker/docs/examples/text-to-speech/chat-completions.md

 ```

 > [!WARNING]
-> Selecting the incorrect sample rate and format corresponding to the audio stream may result in non-working audio playback.
+> Selecting the incorrect sample rate and format  may result in non-working audio playback.

 4. Pass the audio stream into `Speaker` with `SAMPLE_RATE` and `SAMPLE_FORMAT`.
 ```python